 Awards

 The Georgia Section distributes several awards each year to recognize the people and projects that have had a significant impact on both GAITE and the transportation industry in Georgia.
-Nominations for these awards opens in the Fall of each year and are awarded in December a the Georgia Section Annual Meeting.
+Nominations for these awards is open in the links below and are awarded in December a the Georgia Section Annual Meeting.

 Georgia Section Agency Achievement Award